rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 class LineMaterial(BasicMaterial):
     """
     Manages render settings for drawing lines between vertices.
+    The following render properties are supported.

-    lineType: "connected" - draws through all vertices from first to last
+    - lineType "connected": draws through all vertices from first to last
-    lineType: "loop" - draws through all vertices and connects last to first
+    - lineType "loop": draws through all vertices and connects last to first
-    lineType: "segments" - draws separate lines between each pair of vertices
+    - lineType "segments": draws separate lines between each pair of vertices
     """
     def __init__(self, properties=None):
         super().__init__()